The Atiyah-Patodi-Singer index theorem for Dirac operators over C*-algebras

-As a special case of our main result one obtains an Atiyah-Patodi-Singer index theorem for Dirac operators twisted by the Mishenko-Fomenko bundle $\tilde M \times_{\Gamma} C^*\Gamma$ associated to the maximal group $C^*$-algebra $C^*\Gamma$.
-This is relevant in connection with $\rho$-invariants, see \cite{ps}, where the zero degree part of the theorem was proven.
-In \S \ref{rhoinvar} we define new $\rho$-invariants, motivated by Lott's higher $\rho$-form \cite{lo3}, and study their properties.
+As a special case of our main result one obtains an Atiyah--Patodi--Singer index theorem for Dirac operators twisted by the Mishenko--Fomenko bundle $\tilde M \times_{\Gamma} C^*\Gamma$ associated to the maximal group $C^*$-algebra $C^*\Gamma$.
+This is relevant in connection with $\rho$-invariants; see \cite{ps}, where the zero degree part of the theorem was proven.
+In \S \ref{rhoinvar} we define new $\rho$-invariants, motivated by Lott's higher $\rho$-form \cite{lo3} and the higher $\rho$-forms for the signature operator defined by Leichtnam--Piazza \cite{lpsign}, and study their properties.

+In higher index theory our framework may be applied to the study of Lott's delocalized $L^2$-invariants \cite{lodeloc}, which can be defined in full generality by using the new projective systems of Banach algebras $(\A_i)_{i \in \bbbn_0}$ recently introduced by Puschnigg \cite{p}.
+(In the approach of Leichtnam--Piazza the algebra $\Ai$ seems to be implicitely fixed by compatibility with \cite[Def.
+12.1(ii)]{lp1}, so their results do not seem to generalize directly to Puschnigg's systems.)

+Possible applications of our results also arise from twisted higher index theory.
+A higher twisted Atiyah--Singer index theorem has been proven by Marcolli--Mathai \cite{mm}.
+In this situation the $C^*$-vector bundle playing the role of the Mishenko--Fomenko bundle is in general not flat.

-Our theorem can also be applied to flat foliated bundles: Let $\Gamma$ act by diffeomorphisms on a closed manifold $T$ and consider the reduced crossed product $C(T) \times_r \Gamma$.
+Furthermore, our theorem can be applied to flat foliated bundles: Let $\Gamma$ act by diffeomorphisms on a closed manifold $T$ and consider the reduced crossed product $C(T) \times_r \Gamma$.